testillano/h2agent/README.md

 `H2agent` can be used to replace one (or many) of those, which allows development to progress and testing to be conducted in isolation against such a service.

-`H2agent` supports HTTP2 as a network protocol and JSON as a data interchange language.
+`H2agent` supports HTTP/2 as a network protocol (also HTTP/1 via proxy) and JSON as a data interchange language.

 So, `h2agent` could be used as: